 My very favorite Christmas cookie

-I first discovered these cookies over 20 years ago at a little restaurant/bakery in London, that my friend Bene introduced me to.
+I first discovered these cookies over 20 years ago at Clarke's, a now-famous restaurant and bakery in London, that my friend Bene introduced me to.
 One bite and I was hooked.
 Crunchy on the outside, chewy on the inside, and oh so delicious.
 I searched my cookbooks and back issues of Gourmet and Bon Appetit, but could not find a similar recipe.
-This was back in the day before the internet and researching a recipe was much more difficult than it is today.
+This was back in the day before the internet and researching a recipe was much more challenging than it is today.

 Forward 10 or 12 years, and I rediscovered these cookies when I took my daughter Lauren to school in Boston.
 We found them at Mike's Pastry, a legend of an Italian pastry shop on Hanover Street.
 Turns out these are very traditional Italian cookies.
 I just did not have much of an opportunity to discover them, living in Southern California and Honolulu.